School, Child Care, and University Vaccine Requirements

 It’s the law

 Nevada law requires immunizations for child care, school, and university entry unless excused because of religious belief or medical condition.
-The requirements are for beginning kindergartners, students entering the 7th grade, and university students and any student new to a Nevada school district.
+The requirements are for beginning kindergartners, students entering the 7th grade and 12th grade, and university students and any student new to a Nevada school district.

 University immunization requirements